Daniel Jones (American football): 2019

 Jones played his first game on prime time on Thursday Night Football in Week 6 against the New England Patriots.
 In the game, Jones threw for 161 yards, one touchdown, and three interceptions in the 35–14 loss.
-In Week 8, against the Detroit Lions, he had 322 passing yards and four passing touchdowns in a 31–26 defeat.
+In Week 8 against the Detroit Lions, he threw for 322 passing yards and four passing touchdowns in a 31–26 defeat.
 In Week 10 against the New York Jets, Jones threw for 308 yards and four touchdowns in the 34–27 loss.
-In Week 16, Jones threw for career highs of 352 passing yards and five passing touchdowns as the Giants defeated the Washington Redskins in overtime 41–35.
-In the process, Jones became the fifth quarterback in NFL history to throw five touchdown passes in a game as a rookie.
+In Week 13 against the Green Bay Packers, Jones suffered an ankle injury, but insisted on playing through.
+He threw for one touchdown and three interceptions in the 31–13 loss.
+At 2–10 for the season and Jones suffering an ankle sprain, Manning was made starter for the next two games as the former recovered.
+In Jones' return in Week 16, he threw for a career-high 352 passing yards and (career-high) five passing touchdowns as the Giants defeated the Redskins in overtime 41–35.
+In the process, Jones became the fifth rookie quarterback in NFL history to throw five touchdown passes in a game.
 He also became the only rookie quarterback in NFL history to throw for 350 passing yards with five touchdowns and zero interceptions in a single game.
-He was named the Pepsi Offensive Rookie of the Week for his efforts in the Week 16 win.
+He was named the Pepsi Offensive Rookie of the Week for his efforts.
 In Week 17 against the Philadelphia Eagles, Jones threw for 301 yards, one touchdown, and one interception during the 34–17 loss.
-Jones finished his rookie season with 3,027 passing yards, 24 passing touchdowns, and 12 interceptions to go along with 45 carries for 279 rushing yards, two rushing touchdowns, and had a league-leading 18 fumbles with 11 of them lost.
+Jones finished his rookie season with 3,027 passing yards, 24 passing touchdowns and 12 interceptions, to go along with 45 carries for 279 rushing yards, two rushing touchdowns, and a league-leading 18 fumbles with 11 lost.

 2020

-Jones was selected to be a team captain in his second season.
-It was the fourteenth consecutive season that the Giants' starting quarterback had served as a captain, as Eli Manning had held the honor for the last thirteen years.
+After Eli Manning retired, Jones was selected to be a team captain in his second season.
+It was the fourteenth consecutive season that the Giants' starting quarterback had served as a captain.
+Manning had held the honor for the previous thirteen years.